✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 This is where the Reserve separates itself most dramatically from the Preferred — and from most other premium travel cards.

-The Reserve comes with Priority Pass Select membership, which grants access to over 1,300 airport lounges worldwide.
+The Reserve comes with Priority Pass Select membership, which grants access to over 1,300 airport lounges worldwide, with up to two complimentary guests.
 Priority Pass lounges vary in quality, but even an average lounge — free food, quiet seating, reliable Wi-Fi, a drink or two — is worth $30–50 per visit versus buying food and drinks at the terminal.
 For a frequent traveler, this benefit alone can justify a significant portion of the annual fee.

 But the bigger deal for us personally is the Chase Sapphire Lounge network.
 Chase has been expanding its own branded lounge network at major U.S. airports, and the quality is genuinely excellent — well above the average Priority Pass property.
 The lounges feature curated food and beverage programs, comfortable seating, and a premium experience that rivals Amex Centurion Lounges at a fraction of the card cost.
 Reserve cardholders get complimentary access; Preferred cardholders do not.